 As always Nepal is ranked as one of the top ten destinations to travel by several magazines in the world, the country is naturally one of the best destinations and rich in culture and nature where thousands of travelers visit the beautiful landlocked country Nepal.
 According to the data from the Ministry of Culture, Tourism and Civil Aviation, every year, Nepal welcomes millions of travelers from all over the world for the different purposes of trekking, climbing, kayaking, river rafting, jungle safari, and many other adventure activities.

 Being a local tour advisor, we have been getting a lot of questions from travelers from all over the world, When is the best time to visit Nepal for trekking?
 The best and quick answer is in Spring and Autumn.
-These two seasons that travelers can not afford to miss if you have been looking to visit Nepal for your next trip.
+These are two seasons that travelers can not afford to miss if you have been looking to visit Nepal for your next trip.

 The Spring season is considered one of the best seasons in Nepal to visit, it’s a peak season in terms of trekking and climbing the Himalayas.
 Begging from March and the season ends at the mid of June, in between March to June months, you can travel Nepal with the best weather with the moderate temperatures.
 Normally, trekking in the Himalayas like Everest Base Camp, Annapurna base camp, Langtang valley, Ruby valley, and Manaslu is the best in the season, offers crystal clear views, and no chance to see the clouds in the sky.
 The temperatures are mild and comfortable for trekking.